 The replacement of deteriorated corrugated metal pipes (CMP) first began in 1984.
 Anticipated to be a 25-year program, there remains a significant amount of investment left to complete the project.
-Under the Asset Management Plan, the City will invest \$18.9 million in this project which will be complete by 2017.
+Under the Asset Management Plan, the City will invest \$10.3 million in this project which will be complete by 2018.
 While this will specifically address the CMP the City is also planning the subsequent work to replace other aging underground water and sewer infrastructure.
-Over the next ten years the City will invest \$42.8 million in this area.
+Over the next ten years the City will invest \$47.6 million in this area.

 Just as important as the underground infrastructure are the buildings and equipment that form part of the water delivery system that provides residents with excellent water quality.
 Expansion of the water reservoir was completed in 2009.
-The City has begun work to replace the City's water treatment plant and Pumphouse #1.
+The City has begun work to replace the City's water treatment plant and upgrade Pumphouse #1.
 The access road to the site was completed in 2012.
-The final design of the plant is complete, a contract was awarded in October 2013 and preliminary work has begun on the site of the project.
+The final design of the plant is complete, a contract was awarded in October 2013 and the bulk of the work has been completed on this project.
 The total project cost, including work already completed, is estimated to be approximately \$30.0 million which includes upgrading of all pipes.
-This project is partly financed by the borrowing of \$23.9 million and is planned to complete by 2015.
+This project is partly financed by the borrowing of \$23.9 million and will be completed by 2015 with a final investment of \$8.3 million.